Marcus Foligno's Goal Sends Wild To 4-3 OT Win Against Blackhawks

 ST. PAUL, Minn.
-(AP) — Marcus Foligno scored with 37.9 seconds left in overtime to send the Minnesota Wild to a 4-3 win over the Chicago Blackhawks on Saturday night.
+(AP) — Marcus Foligno scored at 4:22 of overtime to send the Minnesota Wild to a 4-3 win over the Chicago Blackhawks on Saturday night.

-Minnesota twice trailed in the third period but got goals from Kirill Kaprizov and Kevin Fiala to force overtime and, eventually, sweep the back-to-back with the Blackhawks after a 5-1 win in Chicago a night earlier.READ MORE: More Than 400 Crashes & Spinouts On Minnesota Roads Amid Saturday's Snow
+Minnesota twice trailed in the third period but got goals from Kirill Kaprizov and Kevin Fiala to force overtime and, eventually, sweep the back-to-back with the Blackhawks after a 5-1 win in Chicago a night earlier.READ MORE: Minneapolis Woman Uses Her Apparel Line To Bring Black Girls On College Tours

+“It’s not as exciting as probably as you guys think it is because there were some obviously tight moments in those games,” Wild coach Dean Evason said.
+“But what we really liked is we’ve talked about this before is how we trusted each other.
+We don’t have to call a timeout at the end to keep a unit on the ice, that we as an organization and them as a team they trust that the other groups.”

 Minnesota has points in six straight games and hasn’t lost in regulation since hosting the St. Louis Blues in the Winter Classic on Jan.
 1. The Wild have swept three of their seven back-to-backs this season.

+Kevin Lankinen stopped 40 shots for Chicago, which led 2-0 and 3-2 in the third.
+Lankin replaced Marc-Andre Fleury during Friday’s loss and stopped 16 of the 17 shots he faced.

+“Great response,” Blackhawks interim coach Derek King said.
+“Totally different team from last night.
+So, very happy with our effort, our compete level.
+Could have got some bounces go in for us, but that’s hockey.
+We’ll take that point and move on and build off it.”

 Kaprizov’s 17th goal tied the game midway through the third but Borgstrom countered with his second goal of the game 1:18 later.
-Fiala answered for Minnesota again with his 10th of the season.
+Fiala answered for Minnesota again with his 10th of the season with 2:04 left in regulation.

+“It’s tough,” Borgstrom said.
+“I feel like we needed this and we played really well, hard game.
+It could have gone either way.”

-Borgstrom’s first goal came 9:51 into the game when he made a deft deflection on a point shot from Erik Gustafsson.READ MORE: 2 Teenagers Accused In Over A Dozen Metro Area Carjackings
+Borgstrom’s first goal came 9:51 into the game when he made a deft deflection on a point shot from Erik Gustafsson.READ MORE: More Than 400 Crashes & Spinouts On Minnesota Roads Amid Saturday's Snow

 Eriksson Ek, playing his second game after missing five due to an upper-body injury, scored his 12th goal of the season on the power play with 30 seconds left in the first period.